augustmood/sicp-notes-and-exercises/chapter-2/2.2/notes/chapter-2.2.md

 # Chapter 2.2 Hierarchical Data and the Closure Property

+<p style="color:#FF6666; font-weight: bold; font-style: italic"> All the codes and some sentences in
+this note are from the book: SICP <p>

 - Pairs provide a primitve *glue* that we can use to construct compound data objects.

 - The ability to create pairs whose elementary elements are pairs is the essence of list structure's